 3. I entered the Lottery, and then got married before the results came out; and I was selected.
 Will my spouse form part of my application?

 Yes, he/she will.
 It’s called change of situation.
-You will have to fill in a DS-260 form each; attaching a scanned copy of your marriage certificate to YOUR DS-260.
+You will have to fill in a DS-260 form each.

-4. I / My wife was pregnant when I / we entered the Lottery, and was / were selected, will my / our newborn child form part of my / our application?
+4. I / My wife was pregnant when I / we entered the Lottery, and was / were selected, should I include my / our newborn child as part of my / our application?

 5. I got married after having been selected, will my spouse form part of my application?